dshulyak/playground/README.md

 ## TODO
-- [ ] spawn supervised commands that can be killed or stopped periodically --shutdown 'interval=30m jit=30s pause=20m jit=30s'
-    every 30 minutes kill process pause for 20 minutes duration is counted since last event timestamp. for example 30 minutes are counted since process was started or restarted. pause is counted since process was stopped. each of this commands accept jitter as second parameter.
 - [ ] partition commands from each other periodically
     --partition 'partition=50% 30% 20% interval=30m duration=10s'
     --partition 'partition=1,2 3 4,5 interval=30m duration=10s'